 We welcome students of any age and work hard to ensure their success and assimilation into our community.
 Without question, earning a classical education is challenging, but certainly worthwhile, whether you are coming from public school, private school or homeschool.
 The class of 2015’s valedictorian transferred to Whitefield as a freshman.
-To make your transition easier, read our tips for new Upper School students and parents.
+To make your transition easier, download and watch our free webinar on Transferring to a Classical Christian School.

-Our youngest prospective Whitefieldians are invited to participate in Kindergarten and Pre-K Round Up in the Spring, which gives parents a chance to talk face to face with teachers while children are assessed for placement and enjoy their first taste of classroom activities and interactions.
-Read more about our most requested tips for new Kindergarten / Pre-K parents.
+Our youngest prospective Whitefieldians are invited to participate in Kindergarten, TK, and Pre-K Round Up in the Spring, which gives parents a chance to talk face to face with teachers while children are assessed for placement and enjoy their first taste of classroom activities and interactions.
+To learn more, download and watch our free webinar on Preparing for Kindergarten.

 Mrs. Amy McIntosh is in the kitchen preparing a hot lunch for students that is both nutritious and a great value for families.
 Meals always include fresh, healthy ingredients and are made with as much care as a lunch that Mom or Dad can prepare.

-Whitefield graduates are well equipped to pursue degrees and vocations as engineers, nurses, artists, missionaries, business owners and any other occupations imaginable.
-Whitefield seniors averaged in the 90th percentile in the ACT and SAT standardized tests and 100% of our students qualified in the essay portion of the exam.
+Whitefield graduates are well-equipped to pursue degrees and vocations as engineers, nurses, artists, missionaries, business owners and any other occupations imaginable.
+Whitefield seniors averaged in the 90th percentile on the ACT and SAT standardized tests, and 100% of our students qualified in the essay portion of the exam.
 This placed them higher than students in all of the public schools in Johnson County and Kansas City.

 Six graduates have been recognized as National Merit Finalists, Semi-Finalists or Commended Scholars.
-Average students, regardless of grade level or subject matter, routinely score in the top 10-15% nationally on standardized tests, including the ACT and SAT.
+Students, regardless of grade level or subject matter, routinely score in the top 10-15% nationally on standardized tests, including the ACT and SAT.

 Students find that the communication skills they have learned at Whitefield place them well ahead of the curve in their freshman year of college.
 During Junior and Senior year, Whitefield provides support to students as they seek out colleges to visit and scholarships to their schools of choice.

-We are proud to say the class of 2015-2016 each accepted well over $150,000 in scholarship awards.
+We are proud to say the class of 2016-2017 accepted over $150,000 in scholarship awards, having been offered over one million total dollars in scholarships.
 At least half of our graduates attend college on academic scholarship.

 Seven Tips to prepare for Kindergarten

 Sending your little guy or gal off on the first day of Kindergarten is a momentous occasion.
 As parents, we all try to be prepared for that day, but the transition to school can be a challenge.
-Our Kindergarten and Pre-K teachers have compiled their own “to-do” list for new Kindergarten and Pre-K parents, to help them make sure your children have the smoothest and easiest transition into school life as possible.
+Our Kindergarten, TK, and Pre-K teachers have compiled their own “to-do” list for parents to help them make sure your children have the smoothest and easiest transition into school life as possible.

 There is a transition and an adjustment between a small preschool classroom for a few hours, 2-3 days a week and going to school five days a week.
-It’s important that students begin to learn how to ask for what they need or want and being able to accept that answer.
-This is an ongoing social skill and we work on this often.
-Students that already have a sense of how to do this seem to adjust to school quickly.
+It’s important that students begin to learn how to ask for what they need or want and are able to accept that answer.
+This is an ongoing social skill, and we work on this often.
+Students who already have a sense of how to do this seem to adjust to school quickly.

 When practicing with pencils or crayons at home, parents can help their children develop good habits, rather than habits that will have to be broken in Kindergarten.
 Students need to hold the pencil between their thumb and middle finger near where the paint on the pencil ends.
 Begin by pointing the index finger straight up, then drop it naturally on the pencil.
 Holding the pencil correctly helps avoid undue strain on the arm, shoulder, and hand.
 The pencil is LIGHT!
 If a student holds their pencil (pen, marker, crayon) correctly, someone should be able to pull it out of their hand without any resistance.
 Bad pencil habits make learning to write extra challenging and more painful than it has to be.